oracle-livelabs/converged/obaas/introduction/introduction.md

 * Provision an instance of the Oracle Backend for Spring Boot
 * Setup your development environment for Spring Boot and Flutter development
 * Build a Spring Boot microservice from scratch
+* Impelement the saga pattern for managing transactions across microservices
-* Use platform services like service discovery, externalized configuration, transaction management, and workflow
+* Learn about platform services like service discovery, externalized configuration, transaction management, and workflow
-* Use observability tools like Prometheus, Grafana and Jaeger
+* Learn about observability tools like Prometheus, Grafana and Jaeger
-* Build mobile user interfaces for your Spring Boot services using Flutter and Parse Platform.
+* Build mobile user interfaces for your Spring Boot services using Flutter and Parse Platform

-### Prerequisites (Optional)
+### Prerequisites

 This lab assumes you have:
 * An Oracle account
 * An environment where you can run the required development tools

 ## Learn More

-*(TODO add more links to docs, white papers, blogs, etc)*

 * [Oracle Backend for Spring Boot](https://oracle.github.io/microservices-datadriven/spring/)
 * [Oracle Backend for Parse Platform](https://oracle.github.io/microservices-datadriven/mbaas/)